simoncblyth/opticks/notes/issues/gxt_MOI_shakedown.rst

 ./gxt.sh ana
 ~~~~~~~~~~~~~~

-* pv plot starts all black, zooming out see the cegs grid rectangle of gs positions and simulate pos
+* pv plot starts all black, zooming out see only the cegs grid rectangle of gs positions
 * mp plot stars all white, no easy way to zoom out

 MASK=t ./gxt.sh ana